 Paternity Leave and Pay

 When their partner is expecting a child, your employee is entitled to 1 or 2 weeks leave which must all be taken in one go.
-It cannot be taken before the birth and it must end within 56 days of the birth.
+It cannot be taken before the birth and it must end within 56 days of the birth (or the due date if the baby is born early).

 Your employee doesn’t have to provide an exact start date for their paternity leave; however, they’re expected to provide a general time such as the day of birth.
 This rule is different when it comes to adoption.